 In order to identify performance differences in member satisfaction between the two counties, the counties' top-box rates for each measure were compared to one another using standard tests for statistical significance.
 Statistically significant differences are noted in the figures by arrows.
 If the county performed statistically significantly higher than the comparative county, this is denoted with an upward (†) arrow.
-Conversely, if the county performed statistically significantly lower than the comparative county, this is denoted with a downward (♦) arrow.
-CAHPS scores with fewer than 100 respondents are denoted with a cross (+).
-Caution should be exercised when interpreting results for those measures with fewer than 100 respondents.
+Conversely, if the county performed statistically significantly lower than the comparative county, this is measures with fewer than 30 respondents.
+1-2